 There are many new telemedicine companies offering online doctors visits, on-demand.
 These services use a large network of physicians and PAs to provide 24×7 care for patients with whom they have no prior relationship.
 These services are online only and are not usually affiliated with the patient’s primary care provider.
 They charge either a flat rate per visit or a monthly subscription fee.

 Chiron Health video visits fall into the category of real-time telemedicine.
 Patients and providers are connected through audio and video channels for a live interaction.
 Unlike the other types of telemedicine, which generally supplement in-person care, real-time telehealth offers an alternative to in-person interactions.
 Remember, it is important to check security features and if the technology is HIPAA-compliant.

 Now that you have researched the different types of software out there and have selected a type that is best for your practice, narrow down your options to find the best company to work with by using these helpful resources.

 If Chiron Health is a candidate to help your practice achieve its goals with telemedicine software, take deeper look at our product offerings:

 Once you’ve decided that Chiron Health is a great choice for your practice, back it up with these great resources.

 We realize that choosing the right software for your practice is a process.
 Below are some final items to consider, offered by Chiron Health:

 We hope you found this buyers guide and additional resources helpful.
-If you’re interested in learning more about Chiron Health, Request a Demo.
+If you’re interested in learning more about Chiron Health, get started here.
 We’d love to discuss how your practice can seamlessly integrate video visits into existing practice workflows.